didion22/portfolio/writing samples/UT-how-to-register.md

   ![Screenshot 2024-05-02 at 3 05 40 PM](https://github.com/didion22/portfolio/assets/77946386/0f422900-e531-462f-84ee-d34cf6af57cb)

 ## Add a Class
-* To add a class to a student's schedule, type `2` in the **ACTION CODE** box.
+* To add a class to a student's schedule, type `2` in the **ACTION CODE** field.

-* In the **UNIQUE:** box, type the `5-digit unique number` (for example, `50599`) for the class you want to add to the student's schedule.
+* In the **UNIQUE:** field, type the `5-digit unique number` (for example, `50599`) for the class you want to add to the student's schedule.
 Class unique numbers can be found in the [Course Schedule](https://registrar.utexas.edu/schedules).

 * Select the Enter key.
-If added successfully, the new class will appear below.
+If added successfully, the new class will appear in the student's class list below.

    <img width="847" alt="added" src="https://github.com/didion22/portfolio/assets/77946386/cdb98cbd-a770-4e24-b9d8-3bad8127d4c3">

 ## Drop a Class
-* To drop a class from a student's schedule, type `3` in the ACTION CODE field.
+* To drop a class from a student's schedule, type `3` in the **ACTION CODE** field.

-* In the UNIQUE field, type the `5-digit unique number` for the course you want to drop from a student's schedule.
+* In the **UNIQUE** field, type the `5-digit unique number` for the course you want to drop from a student's schedule.

 * Select the Enter key.
-The dropped course should disappear from the student's class schedule, and the student's classes and hours should update accordingly.
+The dropped course should disappear from the student's class list below.

 ## Change a Class Grading Basis